-Nagios, Jira and Zabbix are rated the highest for quality with relatively high importance, although Request Tracker is the most important tool, but used by a few less respondents.
+Nagios, Jira and Zabbix are rated the highest for quality with relatively high importance, although Request Tracker is the most important tool, but used by fewer respondents.
 Confluence is the most popular tool, but with lower importance for Problem Management than other tools like Request Tracker or OTRS.
-Some external and distributed tools like RIPE RIS/BGPlay, RIPE Atlas, or NLNOG Ring are popular and have good ratings but are not significantly important for this function, meaning they are probably used as a complement to other more relevant tools, or they are used only in case of need.
-On the other hand, all the tools are in the middle of the table for the Importance Axis and in the middle-upper part of the table for the Rating axis, meaning all the tools are good (not excellent), and there are neither essential nor dismissible tools.
+Some external and distributed tools like RIPE RIS/BGPlay, RIPE Atlas, or NLNOG Ring are popular and have good ratings but are not significantly important for this function, which means that they are probably used to complement other more relevant tools, or that they are used only in case of need.
+However, all the tools are in the middle of the table for the Importance Axis and in the middle-upper part of the table for the Rating axis, which means that all the tools are good (not excellent), and there are neither essential nor dismissible tools.

 Table 4 shows the tools and their usage ranking over the last eight-year period for Problem Management, comparing the position they occupy in the responses count table (sorting by number of answers for each tool).
-The Top-10 remains quite stable if we compare with previous editions of the survey, as all the tools in the 2023 Top-10 were also in the 2019 one and 9 of them appeared also in the 2016 Top-10.
-AS in previous editions, there is a mix of open-source, vendor-based and distributed tools.
+The Top-10 remains quite stable if we compare it with previous editions of the survey, as all the tools in the 2023 Top-10 were also in the 2019 one and nine of them appeared also in the 2016 Top-10.
+As in previous editions, there is a mix of open-source, vendor-based and distributed tools.
 In this edition, Nagios went back to the first position after being substituted by Jira in the last survey.
-Jira and Confluence, from the Atlassian family, have the same number of users, as one may expect.
+Jira and Confluence, from the Atlassian family, have the same number of users.
 The ELK Stack has dropped seven positions in the table, compared to 2019.

 Tool 2016 2019 2023 Trend

-NAGIOS 1 2 1 ▲ 1
+NAGIOS 1 2 1 1

 RIPE Atlas / Stats 3 6 2 4

-CONFLUENCE 4 3 ▲ 1
+CONFLUENCE 4 3

 JIRA 11 1 4 -3

-ZABBIX 8 5 5 - 0
+ZABBIX 8 5 5

-REQUEST TRACKER (RT) 2 9 6 A 3
+REQUEST TRACKER (RT) 2 9 6 3

-RIPE RIS / BGplay 5 7 7 - 0
+RIPE RIS / BGplay 5 7 7

-NLNOG RING 7 10 8 A 2
+NLNOG RING 7 10 8 ^ 2

 OTRS 4 8 9 -1

 ELK stack 9 3 10 -7